rachitj/ecommerce_transactions_project/README.md

 # ecommerce_transactions_project

 ## Data
-The dump is a JSON array that contains orders, following this structure:
+### Orders data : The dump is a JSON array that contains orders, following this structure:

 * Order ID
 * Customer